VahidHeidari/NES_DEV/README.md

 NES_DEV is an open source NES emulator for educational and experimental purposes.

-I want to port this emulator on an STM32F103ZET6 micro controller, and making a portable and hand held game console, witch can run on an low cost ARM device.
+I want to port this emulator on an STM32F103ZET6 micro controller, and making a portable and hand held game console, witch can run on a low cost ARM device.

 My STM32F103ZET board.